kanounik/Kunitz-HMM-detection/README.md

 This project builds and validates a Profile Hidden Markov Model (pHMM) for the detection of the Kunitz-type protease inhibitor domain (PFAM: PF00014) in protein sequences.
 The trained model is then applied to annotate Kunitz domains across the entire Swiss-Prot database.

 ### Key goals:
-- 1-Build a custom pHMM for the Kunitz domain from structural data
+- Build a custom pHMM for the Kunitz domain from structural data
-- 2-Validate the model against manually curated Swiss-Prot annotations
+- Validate the model against manually curated Swiss-Prot annotations
-- 3-Annotate Kunitz domains across Swiss-Prot and analyze their distribution
+- Annotate Kunitz domains across Swiss-Prot and analyze their distribution

 ## Background
 The Kunitz domain is a short (~58 residues), disulfide-rich alpha+beta fold found in serine protease inhibitors.
 The canonical example is BPTI (Bovine Pancreatic Trypsin Inhibitor, PDB: 3TGI, chain I), which tightly binds trypsin via its Lys15 residue.
 The fold is stabilized by three conserved disulfide bonds (Cys5–Cys55, Cys14–Cys38, Cys30–Cys51).